 1. To 2.
 From 3.
 Department 4.
-Branch :: :: :: (Officer) separate page(s) 5.
+Branch :: :: (Officer) 5.
 A meeting is requested to discuss the following matter(s) (Describe the grievance).
-(Attach separate page(s) if more space is needed): tegory of Grievance (Individual/ 7.
-If Group Grieva nce - Number of Officers involv ed: 8.
-Name of Office r/Representative concerned: 10.Has the issue/ concern been discussed with yo · I accept/do not act to the next level. cept the decision of the meeting g.
-I wish/do not wish to proceed with the grievance OFFICER SUPERIOR REPRESENTATIVE
+(Attach separate page(s) if more space is needed): 6.
+Indicate the Ca 6.
+Indicate the Category of Grievance (Individual/Group) 7.
+If Group Grieva 7.
+If Group Grievance - Number of Officers involved: 8.
+Name of Officer/Representative concerned: 9.
+What is the desired outcome: /concern been discussed with you superior?
+YES/NO 11.If the answer is YES, what was the superior's decision (outcome): I accept/do not accept the decision of the meeting.
+I wish/do not wish to proceed with the grievance to the next level.
+OFFICER SUPERIOR REPRESENTATIVE

-NOTE - If the grievance is referred to a higher level, another form should be used and attached to this completed form.
+NOTE - If the grievance is referred to a higher level, another form should be used and attached to